phalcon/blog/_posts/2019-02-02-phalcon-v4-0-0-alpha2-released.md

 > Please note that we will accept changes to the [docs](https://github.com/phalcon/docs) repository only for the English language (`en` folder).
 All other languages are handled by [Crowdin](https://crowdin.com).
 {: .alert .alert-info }

-> Did you know that you can now add comments to our documentation pages? (same as with our blog).
-{: .alert .alert-warning }

 ### Installation/Upgrade
 The packages in [packagecloud.io](https://packagecloud.io/phalcon) are being updated (at the time of this post) and will be ready soon.
 You will need to use the `mainline` repository to install v4.0.0-alpha2.
 You can also download the zip file, as well as DLLs for Windows, from our release page [here](https://github.com/phalcon/cphalcon/releases/tag/v4.0.0-alpha.2).